Rfam/rfam-docs/docs/source/faq.rst

 You can check which version we are currently using `here <ftp://ftp.ebi.ac.uk/pub/databases/Rfam/CURRENT/README>`_.
 If, however, your sequence is in the relevant EMBL release but is still absent from a relevant family, it is possible that our model may need to be improved.
-Please :ref:`contact us` with the relevant information and we will decide whether the sequence should indeed be included and, if so, we will try to improve our model.
+Please :ref:`contact-us:Contact us` with the relevant information and we will decide whether the sequence should indeed be included and, if so, we will try to improve our model.

 Where can I find out more about RNA sequence analysis/covariance models/SCFGs?